-Are you an Aeroseal skeptic?Jonathan at Aeroseal
+Are you an Aeroseal skeptic?Andrew at Aeroseal

 As Aeroseal duct sealing continues to grow worldwide, every now and then we run into an Aeroseal skeptic: someone who’s just not believing it no matter what you tell or show them.
 That’s unfortunate for them because Aeroseal is an amazing breakthrough product that’s meeting a need otherwise overlooked in homes and buildings: air leakage in ductwork and building envelopes.

 Some people are skeptical about the importance of fixing air leaks in the first place.
 Since no one talks about air leaks in ducts or whole-building structures, they may doubt the claims of Aeroseal simply because its unfamiliar to them.
 In essence, people are in uncharted territory when they hear the topic of air leakage discussed.
 Therefore, it makes sense for them to be somewhat skeptical at first.